Strawberry Jam

 Strawberry Jam is the seventh studio album by American experimental pop band Animal Collective.
 It was released in September 2007, the band's first on Domino Records.
-It was accompanied by the singles "Peacebone" and "Fireworks."
-The album was the band's first to chart on the Billboard 200, debuting and peaking at #72.
+It was accompanied by the singles "Peacebone" and "Fireworks".
+The album was the band's first to chart on the Billboard 200, debuting and peaking at number 72.

 Recording

 The album was recorded at Wave Lab Studios in Tucson, Arizona.
-Band member Brian Weitz explained why they chose this location on the Collected Animals message board : "dave [Portner] and i were talking a few months back about environments to record and one of us was like maybe it'd be sweet to make this next one a desert record and then everyone was like yeah man we haven't done that yet and it seems like it could fit the songs and the way we want them to sound. that might not make sense to anyone but us."
-They finally settled on Tucson, where Weitz had previously lived.
+Band member Brian Weitz explained why they chose this location on the Collected Animals message board:"dave [Portner] and i were talking a few months back about environments to record and one of us was like maybe it'd be sweet to make this next one a desert record and then everyone was like yeah man we haven't done that yet and it seems like it could fit the songs and the way we want them to sound. that might not make sense to anyone but us."They finally settled on Tucson, where Weitz had previously lived.
 Moreover, Strawberry Jam engineer Scott Colburn, who also worked with the band to record the predecessor Feels, knew Wave Lab's owner.
 According to member Noah Lennox, it was a conscious decision to record the album "in a desert setting."

 The group, particularly Josh Dibb, struggled during the recording of Strawberry Jam, with Portner stating it was "the first time we ran into a situation where we weren’t completely satisfied with what was happening".
 As it was their first album for Domino, they were fearful of turning in what they felt was a difficult record.
 However, label manager Peter Berard assured the band the songs were "incredible", noting that they had a clarity that was absent from previous albums, and that they would appeal to newcomers and possibly expand their commercial potential.

 Album content

 The title and track listing were revealed by band member Geologist on the Collected Animals message board on May 16, 2007.
 In a pre-release interview with Billboard, guitarist Deakin/Josh Dibb described the new album as "chiseled" and "shiver-inducing".
 According to the interview, the majority of the album's songs were played on the band's live shows from 2005 to 2006, but that there would be, "nonetheless, a few new ones that we've never played live."

 Two songs that had been played extensively on the band's 2005–2006 concerts, "Safer" and "Street Flash", were not included on Strawberry Jam.
 Regarding the songs' absences, singer and guitarist Avey Tare/David Portner wrote to fans that the band recorded studio versions for both, but decided against including them on the album, "partially due to their length[s]".
 "Safer" was eventually released as the B-side of the album's first single, "Peacebone", while "Street Flash" and other studio leftovers appeared on the 2008 EP Water Curses.

-About the content of "Peacebone", Portner said in an interview with BBC:
+About the content of "Peacebone", Portner said in an interview with the BBC: